GLAAD Media Award for Outstanding Film – Wide Release

 The GLAAD Media Award for Outstanding Film – Wide Release is an annual award that honors films that received a wide release for excellence in the depiction of LGBT (lesbian, gay, bisexual, and transgender) characters and themes.
 It is one of several categories of the annual GLAAD Media Awards, which are presented by GLAAD—an American non-governmental media monitoring organization founded in 1985, formerly called the Gay & Lesbian Alliance Against Defamation—at ceremonies in New York City, Los Angeles, and San Francisco between March and June.

 The award was given for the first time during the 2nd GLAAD Media Awards in 1991 to Longtime Companion, distributed by The Samuel Goldwyn Company, and The Handmaid's Tale, distributed by Cinecom.
 There were only two more instances in which two films shared the award: Frankie and Johnny and Fried Green Tomatoes in 1992, and The Adventures of Priscilla, Queen of the Desert and Go Fish in 1995.
 While no film was recognized in 1993, the award has been present at every ceremony since 1994.
 At the 7th GLAAD Media Awards, a clear distinction was made between films that received a wide release versus a limited release, with this award being titled as Outstanding Studio Film, before being retitled to its current name the following year.
 Due to the impact of the COVID-19 pandemic on cinema, during the ceremonies in 2021 and 2022, the category also included films released by major studios on streaming services for a premium fee of $19 or more.
 Starting with the 2023 ceremony, due to the reorganization of the categories, this award now excludes streaming films.

 For a film to be eligible, it must be released by a recognized film distribution company and play for paid admission in Los Angeles for seven consecutive days.
 Wide release is defined by a combination of criteria such as the numbers of screens, budget, and visibility.
 The award may be accepted by any of the film's producers, directors, writers, or actors.
 Wide-released films selected by GLAAD are evaluated based on four criteria: "Fair, Accurate, and Inclusive Representations" of the LGBT community, "Boldness and Originality" of the project, significant "Impact" on mainstream culture, and "Overall Quality" of the project.
 GLAAD monitors mainstream media to identify which films will be nominated, while also issuing a Call for Entries that encourages media outlets to submit films for consideration.
 By contrast, in order for films created by and for LGBT audiences to be considered for nomination, they must be submitted after the Call for Entries.
 Winners are determined by a plurality vote by GLAAD staff and its board, Shareholders Circle members, (Note: The Shareholders Circle consists of individuals who have made a donation of $1,500 or more.) volunteers and affiliated individuals.

-Since its inception, the award has been given to 37 films.
-At the 36th GLAAD Media Awards in 2025, the award was given to My Old Ass, distributed by Amazon MGM Studios.
+Since its inception, the award has been given to 38 films.
+At the 37th GLAAD Media Awards in 2026, the award was given to Kiss of the Spider Woman, distributed by Lionsgate.